-Of course, it was from John’s Papa that I learned how to be a father – the best role model a son could ask for.
+Of course, it was from John’s Papa that I learned how to be a father – the best role model a son

 Also, it was because John’s Mammy & Papa took in foster babies while I was growing up that I learned how to change a dirty diaper and all the other logistics of fatherhood long before JW was born.